 Friday, December 25, 2015

-Christmas Parades, Parties and Processions
+Christmas Parades, Parties and Processions, Isla Mujeres Mexico

 It’s that wonderful time of the year!
-The island is buzzing with seasonal activities, music and colour.
+The island is buzzing with seasonal activities, music, and colour.

-Then on December 16th the Posadas started and continued until December 24th.
-The word posada means inn or shelter, and in Mexico the posadas are re-enactments of Mary and Joseph seeking shelter in Bethlehem.
+Then, on December 16th, the Posadas started and continued until December 24th.
+The word posada means inn or shelter, and in Mexico, the posadas are re-enactments of Mary and Joseph seeking shelter in Bethlehem.

 The procession makes its way to a different home on each night of the posada, and the participants sing a traditional song asking for admittance.
 The family inside the house responds with another song telling the group that there is no room at the inn.